andrebrogard/katacoda-scenarios/datadog-tutorial/step4.md

 Open the `index.js`{{open}} file.

 You need to initialize the tracer.
-We do this at the top of the entryfile because it can then automatically attach to and trace the express and mongodb package.
+Add the followig code snippet at the top of the entryfile, because it can then automatically attach to and trace the express and mongodb package.

 // eva: förklara vad tracer är typ?